Terry Gilliam

-Gilliam has directed 13 feature films, including Time Bandits (1981), Brazil (1985), The Adventures of Baron Munchausen (1988), The Fisher King (1991), 12 Monkeys (1995), Fear and Loathing in Las Vegas (1998), The Brothers Grimm (2005), Tideland (2005), and The Imaginarium of Doctor Parnassus (2009).
-Being the only Monty Python member not born in Britain, he became a naturalised British subject in 1968 and formally renounced his American citizenship in 2006.
+Gilliam transitioned to directing serious films with themes exploring imagination and oppositions to bureaucracy and authoritarianism.
+His films are sometimes set in dystopian worlds and involve black comedy and tragicomedic elements.
+He has directed thirteen feature films, gaining acclaim for Time Bandits (1981), Brazil (1985), The Adventures of Baron Munchausen (1988), The Fisher King (1991), and 12 Monkeys (1995).
+Other directing credits include Fear and Loathing in Las Vegas (1998), The Imaginarium of Doctor Parnassus (2009), and The Man Who Killed Don Quixote (2018).

-Gilliam was born in Minnesota, but spent his high school and college years in Los Angeles.
-He started his career as an animator and strip cartoonist.
+Gilliam started his career as an animator and strip cartoonist.
 He joined Monty Python as the animator of their works, but eventually became a full member and was given acting roles.
-He became a feature film director in the 1970s.
-Most of his films explore the theme of imagination and its importance to life, express his opposition to bureaucracy and authoritarianism, and feature characters facing dark or paranoid situations.
-His own scripts feature black comedy and tragicomedic elements, as well as surprise endings.

-In 1988, Gilliam and the other Monty Python members received the BAFTA Award for Outstanding British Contribution to Cinema.
-In 2009, Gilliam received the BAFTA Fellowship for lifetime achievement.
+The only Monty Python member not born in Britain, Gilliam became a naturalised British citizen in 1968 and formally renounced his American citizenship in 2006.

-Early life
+Early life and education

-Terry Gilliam was born on 22 November 1940 in Minneapolis, Minnesota, the son of Beatrice (née Vance) and James Hall Gilliam.
+Terrence Vance Gilliam was born on 22 November 1940 in Minneapolis, Minnesota, the son of Beatrice (née Vance) and James Hall Gilliam.
 His father was a travelling salesman for Folgers before becoming a carpenter.
 Soon after, they moved to nearby Medicine Lake, Minnesota.
-In 1952, the family moved to the Los Angeles neighbourhood of Panorama City.
-Gilliam attended Birmingham High School, where he was the president of his class and senior prom king, and was voted "Most Likely to Succeed" having achieved straight A grades.
+In 1952, the family moved to the Los Angeles neighborhood of Panorama City.
+Gilliam attended Birmingham High School.
 During high school, he began to avidly read Mad magazine, then edited by Harvey Kurtzman, which would later influence Gilliam's work.

 Gilliam graduated from Occidental College in 1962 with a Bachelor of Arts in political science.
-In 2003, he told Salman Rushdie about defining experiences in the 1960s that set the foundations for his views on the world:

 Career

 1965–1969: Animation and move to England

 Gilliam began his career as an animator and strip cartoonist.
 One of his early photographic strips for the US magazine Help! featured future Python cast member John Cleese.
-When Help! folded, Gilliam went to Europe, jokingly announcing in the final issue that he was "being transferred to the European branch" of the magazine, which did not exist.
+When Help! folded, Gilliam went to Europe.
 Moving to England, he animated sequences for the children's series Do Not Adjust Your Set which he worked on from 1968 to 1969, and which also featured Eric Idle, Terry Jones, and Michael Palin.